FMOL Health/St. Francis Stadium: Renovations

 In 2007, ULM excavated the natural grass from Malone Stadium to install ProPlay artificial turf.

 In 2011, the university installed a new scoreboard with a HD video display measuring 23 feet high by 48 feet wide (1,104 square feet) and flanked by two low definition video panels for advertisements measuring 16 ft high by 14 ft wide.
 Also, a new sound system was installed in the upper corners of the scoreboard.

 A record crowd of 31,175 was reached on September 21, 2012 against the Baylor Bears at the 2012 home opener.

 In 2014, JPS Aviation/JPS Equipment Rental paid $450,000 to replace the artificial turf with new FieldTurf and for the field to be named JPS Field at Malone Stadium for the next eight seasons.

 A new field house facility was completed in August 2016 at a cost of $4.1 million.
 The 11750 sqft building is located in the north end zone, attached to the west grandstand.
 It features a hall of fame area, locker room, coaches’ offices, and patios overlooking the field.

+In 2026, Franciscan Missionaries of Our Lady and St. Francis Hospital in Monroe purchased the naming rights for the stadium.

 Largest crowds

-The largest crowd to see a Warhawk football game in Malone Stadium was 31,175 on September 21, 2012, when the Warhawks hosted Baylor University.
+The largest crowd to see a Warhawk football game in FMOL Health/St. Francis Stadium was 31,175 on September 21, 2012, when the Warhawks hosted Baylor University.
 In 2020, there was only 25% of people allowed due to the COVID-19 pandemic.